reynard93/test-obsidian/DDD using javascript.md

 	- Infras
 these classifications lose importance for a fe app this service is just a different file put it at a separate place so you can test it separately

+gf on the line gets the definitons etc (f for full?) gd goes to definition gi goes to implementation (go into file immediately) go to error suggested by lsp by ]D

+leader ca to see code actions